christopherfrieler/renovate-issue-12003/README.md

 It depends on the module `some_dependency` from the custom package index.
 Note that the package index is defined as a secondary repository, which is explicitly specified as the `source` of the dependency in the [pyproject.toml](pyproject.toml).

+There's a github actions workflow to run renovate bot on this repository, which can be triggered manually.